robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Pass the house name/number in the house number parameter, wrapped in double quotes
+Note: Provide your house name/number in the `house_number` parameter (wrapped in double quotes) and your postcode in the `postcode` parameter.

 ---